 In February we launched new best-practice guidance for employees and employers on implementing MHFA England training in the workplace.
 This follows the Health and Safety Executive’s (HSE) recent recommendation to include ‘mental health trained first aiders’ as part of employers’ first aid needs assessments.

-Don’t forget, our full range our resources are freely accessible to you and your organisation all year round via the MHFA England website.
+Don’t forget, our full range of resources are freely accessible to you and your organisation all year round via the MHFA England website.

 We have been experiencing ongoing technical issues with our website affecting our online course booking system.